Heard there are benefits of mango butter for your skin but not sure what they are and why?

 But while most of us deal with dry skin and think little of it, moisturizing is vital for your skin’s health.
-It helps to protect tiny fissures in your skin, replace moisture and oils your skin loses, and protects your skin against future damage.
+It helps to protect tiny fissures in your skin and it replaces moisture and oils your skin loses.
+This helps protect your skin against future damage.

 Unfortunately, our bodies stop making as much oil as we age.
 So, what’s a health-minded person to do?

 Mango butter is great at moisturizing the skin, as it’s highly absorbent and full of nutrients your skin needs to stay healthy.
 It also helps restore your skin’s proper oil balance (without causing breakouts).